aarav1656/sui-devbot/README.md

-**Scroll Dev AI Bot**
+**sui-dev-rpg-bot**
 =====================

 **Introduction**
 ---------------

-The Scroll Dev AI Bot is a revolutionary project that combines the power of Flock.io and Discord to create a seamless and efficient collaboration experience for developers.
+The Sui Dev AI Bot is a revolutionary project that combines the power of Flock.io and Discord to create a seamless and efficient collaboration experience for developers.
 This bot is designed to assist developers in their workflow, providing real-time updates and insights to help them stay on top of their projects.

 **Features**
 ------------

 ### **Real-Time Updates**

-The Scroll Dev AI Bot provides real-time updates on project progress, allowing developers to stay informed and focused on their tasks.
+The Sui Dev AI Bot provides real-time updates on project progress, allowing developers to stay informed and focused on their tasks.

 ### **Intelligent Insights**